Skip to content Skip to footer navigation

 Below, we estimate how long an appliance should last, given reasonable use and some maintenance and minor repairs.

-We base this figure on the more than 1000 responses we received to our 2018 consumer reliability survey, member and manufacturer feedback, and the type of product – some appliances (like TVs) have an easier working life than others (like washing machines).
+We've based these figures on the more than 3500 responses we received to our 2023 product lifespan survey, a 2018 manufacturer survey conducted by our sister organisation Consumer NZ, and the type of product – some appliances (like TVs) have an easier working life than others (like washing machines).

 Cheaper to replace?

 If your appliance is broken and out of warranty, you might want to consider whether you're better off replacing it than fixing it.
-We've estimated when it's likely to be cheaper to replace a product based on advice from manufacturers.
+We've estimated when it's likely to be cheaper to replace a product based on the expected lifespan of the appliance and average cost of a typical repair.

 Large kitchen appliances